 What is perceived consciously?

-How long do We Remember?
+How long do We remember?

 Here you can see a comparison of the liability behaviour of images and text: even after a week, the viewer remembers images even better than after five minutes of a text.